suedinym/SkinAndBones-Skeleton/README.md

-SkinAndBones-Skeleton is an unofficial version of Dave Gamache's Skeleton Framework, based on a stable version of Skeleton 2.0.4
+SkinAndBones-Skeleton is an unofficial version of Dave Gamache's Skeleton Framework, based on a stable version of Skeleton 2.0.4.
+It was originally based on Version 1.2.

 # [Skeleton](http://getskeleton.com)
 Skeleton is a simple, responsive boilerplate to kickstart any responsive project.